Chinese President Xi Jinping votes in local elections as China presents its brand of democracy - ExBulletin

 Chinese President Xi Jinping votes in local elections as China presents its brand of democracy

-Beijing, November 6 (PTI) Chinese President Xi Jinping, on a rare outing, voted at a polling station here to elect deputies to a local people’s congress as the ruling Communist Party has in recent months underlined its own form of democracy, saying no country held a patent for a democratic political system.
+Beijing, November 6: Chinese President Xi Jinping, on a rare outing, voted at a polling station here to elect deputies to a local people’s congress as the ruling Communist Party has emphasized its own form of democracy in recent months, claiming that ‘no country held a “patent” for a democratic political system.

 Sources